-Board members, officers, and employees of BCBSAZ and its wholly owned subsidiaries may not encourage or solicit entertainment, meals, or recreation ("entertainment") from any company or individual with whom BCBSAZ does business.
+Board members, officers, and employees of the Company and its wholly owned subsidiaries may not encourage or solicit entertainment, meals, or recreation ("entertainment") from any company or individual with whom the Company does business.
 We do not offer or accept entertainment that is intended to gain favor or influence.